-Travis Sanders took his familly to Kilauea volcano to witness a rising lava lake, the last thing he expected was to get tasered for using a microdrone to film the night time spectacle.
+Travis Sanders took his family to Kilauea volcano to witness a rising lava lake, the last thing he expected was to get tasered for using a micro drone to film the night time spectacle.

 The confrontation happened after Sanders was approached by a park ranger who says he refused to cooperate when caught using the drone to video the Kilauea volcano.